What College Major is Best?

-Here’s the truth: for some people major will matter very much and for others it won’t matter at all.
+Here’s the truth: for some people major selection will matter very much and for others it won’t matter at all.
 No global, one-size-fits-all approach is helpful.
 The only thing that matters is whether major selection is going to matter for you.
 Let’s take a look at the factors that you should consider.

 I want be X so I need to major in X